-When the partners’ first box of products arrived, they prioritized their lives to make their company a success, selling shampoo door to door.
+DeJoria and Mitchell prioritized their lives to make their company a success, relentlessly selling their products door to door.
 After two years, they were finally able to pay their bills on time.
-Today it is the most profitable hair care company on the planet, generating $1 billion in annual revenue.

-As an example of DeJoria’s singular focus, he hasn’t sent or answered an email message in 24 years.
-I know what you’re thinking.
-He’s got an army of minions to email for him.
-While that’s true now, it wasn’t over two decades ago.
+As an example of DeJoria’s singular focus, he told me that he hadn’t personally sent or answered an email message in 24 years.
+I know what you’re thinking…he has an army of minions to do these “menial tasks” for him.
+While that’s true now, it wasn’t 24 years ago.

-Dejoria claimed eliminating emails from his life was one of the key reasons he reached his level of success.
+Dejoria claimed eliminating emails and other distractions from his life was one of the key reasons he reached his level of success.
 He made up his mind to communicate with fewer people in a personal way, by phone, in person, or by real letters (mostly handwritten).
 That’s it.